List of Marwari businesses

 Marwar region is the areas near Jodhpur.

-Marwari people are business-oriented people from Northern Indian Marwar, Shekhawati region who were traders during the era of Rajput kingdoms and later participated in industrialization of India.
-Today, they own some one of the largest business groups and companies in India.
+Marwari people are business-oriented people from the Northern Indian Marwar, Shekhawati region who were traders during the era of Rajput kingdoms and later participated in industrialization of India.
+Today, they own some of the largest business groups and companies in India.

-Most of Marwari business belongs to Shekhawati area.
-Like Birla, Mittal, Bajaj, Goenka, Piramal and so more.

 Shekhawati includes Jhunjhunu, Sikar and Churu districts.

 Following is the list of businesses owned and operated by Marwari families: